Long: Emotions boil in Phoenix, providing a spark for NASCAR

-Michael McDowell’s actions can be questioned but his explanation for the fight with Daniel Suarez on Friday was what NASCAR fans have waited to hear.
+Michael McDowell’s actions can be questioned, but his explanation for the fight with Daniel Suarez on Friday was what NASCAR fans have waited to hear.

 “It’s emotions,” McDowell said.